 Your knack for oral and written communication paves the way to deeper understanding.
 Always use formal and positive language, yet be casual in how you approach clients.
 More than a means to convince them, using formal language creates a fine impression on your firm, too.

-A right tone of voice and/or choice of words will promote a pleasant and positive environment.
-Thus, practice good manners.
-Be courteous to keep a pleasant working relationship.
+A right tone of voice, plus the appropriate choice of words, promote a pleasant and positive environment.
+Thus, practice good manners, tact and courtesy to keep a peaceful office environment and build pleasant working relationship with your colleagues.

 Accept the feedback you received whether positive or negative.
-Take the bad ones as constructive to guide you as you strive to improve where you’re not doing well.
+Especially with negative feedback, take them as constructive criticism to guide you in improving where you’re not doing well.

 Practice these values and quality customer service will be second nature to you.
 Our inbound customer service team applies these principles to give excellent support.
 Try our tailored VA services and experience our uniqueness in the outsourcing sector!